qzcool/Media-Scrapper/README.md

 An image scrapper that values simplicity and performance.
 Download the best story under a certain tag automatically.
 Builded on top of BeautifulSoup4 and Requests.

 ## Functionality
-1. Download all images of a story in the folder under the story name.
+1. Download all images of a story (url) in the folder under the story name.
-2. Create a list of stories by tag (topic), download images of stories (url)
+2. Create a list of stories by tag (topic), download all images of stories (urls)